Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 Make your ride-hailing experience smoother:

-- Download and set up apps before arriving in Thailand
+- Download and set up the apps before arriving in Thailand

-- Complete the identity verification when you have good WiFi at your hotel
+- Set up your account when you have good WiFi at your hotel, not at a busy airport

 - Book rides earlier during peak times, as driver availability might be limited